angular-es/Angular-es/aio-es/content/guide/schematics-for-libraries.md

 All three types of schematics can be part of a collection that you package with your library.

-Download the <live-example downloadOnly>library schematics project</live-example> for a completed example of the steps below.
+Descargar the <live-example downloadOnly>library schematics project</live-example> for a completed example of the steps below.

 ## Creating a schematics collection